scullyio/scully/docs/scully-provided-plugins.md

 ## md (fileHandler)

-## default
+## router (router)

-The default routing plugin.
 Adds the route verbatim.
+Scully uses this plugin by default.